OpenNebula/docs/source/installation_and_configuration/large-scale_deployment/scalability.rst

 API Tuning
 -------------------------

 For large deployments with lots of XML-RPC calls, the default values for the XML-RPC server are too conservative.
-The values you can modify, and their meaning, are explained in :ref:`oned.conf <oned_conf>` and the `xmlrpc-c library documentation <http://xmlrpc-c.sourceforge.net/doc/libxmlrpc_server_abyss.html#max_conn>`__.
+The values you can modify, and their meaning, are explained in :ref:`/etc/one/oned.conf <oned_conf>` and the `xmlrpc-c library documentation <http://xmlrpc-c.sourceforge.net/doc/libxmlrpc_server_abyss.html#max_conn>`__.
 From our experience, these values improve the server behavior with a large number of client calls:

  .. code-block:: none